Intermediate English dialogue

 Most tags are not real questions; the speaker is expressing a point of view, and is just asking for confirmation, as in

-You couldn't call Jurassic Park culture, could you?
+You couldn't call Barbie culture, could you?

 "Normal" tags such as this, whether they are affirmative or negative, take a falling stress.